 1959 - Mercury Records released 'White Lightning' by George Jones, which became the first No.1 single of his career.
 In his 1997 autobiography, I Lived To Tell It All, Jones mentions the fact that the recording process of 'White Lightning' was extremely lengthy after he arrived for the recording session under the influence of a great deal of alcohol and it took him approximately 80 takes just to record his vocals.

 1964 - The Beatles made their live U.S. television debut on CBS-TV's The Ed Sullivan Show.
 They performed five songs, including their No. 1 hit at the time, "I Want To Hold Your Hand."
 An estimated 73 million people watched the program.
 Prior to the broadcast, CBS received more than 50,000 applications for the 728 seats in the TV studio.
 (Photo by Getty Images)

-Carole King is 81.
-Since penning her first number one hit at age 17, Carole King became one of the brightest musical talents of all time, first as a songwriter for other acts, then King eventually applied her gift for songcraft to her own albums, reaching new levels of artistry and commercial success with 1971's landmark Tapestry.
-The album's flawless confluence of melodic hooks and soft rock textures would help define the entire era it soundtracked, going on to sell over 25 million units and consistently stay in the charts for over five years.
+King eventually applied her gift for songcraft to her own albums, reaching new levels of artistry and commercial success with 1971's landmark Tapestry.
+The album's flawless confluence of melodic hooks and soft rock textures would help define the entire era it soundtracked, going on to sell over 25 million units and consistently staying on the charts for over five years.

-On This Day In Music History was sourced from This Day in Music, Song Facts, Allmusic, Far Out Magazine, and Wikipedia.
+On This Day In Music History was sourced, copied, pasted, edited, and occasionally woven together with my own crude prose, from This Day in Music, Song Facts, Salon, Allmusic and Wikipedia.